 When Should You Refinish, Repair, or Replace Your Granite Countertops?

 Granite countertops are pretty tough, but there comes a time that these beautiful surfaces might need a refresh.
 In extreme cases, your countertops might need to be replaced altogether.
-As a homeowner, it can be challenging to determine when you can just refinish the counters with a sealer, repair more significant problems, or replace the countertop when the granite can’t be saved.
+As a homeowner, it can be challenging to determine when to reseal your countertops, repair more significant problems, or replace the countertop when the granite can’t be saved.

-Refinishing granite countertops requires you to clean the surface and reseal it.
+Resealing granite countertops requires you to clean the surface and use a sealant.
 You can tell when your granite countertop requires a new layer of sealant by doing a simple water test.
 Drip a few drops of water onto the countertop.
 If it seeps into the stone, you will need to reseal the stone.
 If it stays beaded on the surface, the current sealer is still in good shape.

 It is important that you stay on top of your sealer, because liquids, even water, could cause permanent damage to the stone.
 Fortunately, resealing granite is pretty simple.